 Product reviews are found on the biggest e-commerce sites in the world.
 Not only do marketplace websites like Amazon and Etsy have reviews, but plenty of individual stores do, too.
 By now, it's clear that consumers rely heavily on reviews to guide them through many of their purchase decisions, whether online or off.
-In today’s blog, let’s have a look at why you need reviews, how you can collect them, and some supporting statistics.
+In today’s blog, let’s have a look at why your shop needs product reviews (with some supporting statistics) and you'll learn about your different options when it comes to collecting them.

 Before we begin, here is an overview of the different sections of this blog, so you can skip ahead if you prefer:

-Showing off your product reviews gives your shop a certain level of transparency.
+Showing off reviews on products you sell gives your shop a certain level of transparency.
 Not only does it appear that the shop has “nothing to hide”, but shop owners also have the opportunity to address any criticisms head on.

-After all, burying them won't really hide them.
-Most relevant review systems let users filter by ratings, so whoever wants to find them will find them.
+Burying them won't really hide them.
+Most relevant review systems let users filter by ratings, so whoever wants to find negative reviews will find them.
 In fact, plenty of shoppers go out of their way to search out and read negative reviews when they visit an unknown website.
 You've probably even done it yourself, haven't you?

-Shoppers want to see what the circumstances were that lead to this negative review (i.e. long shipping, easily-broken product, etc.), and most importantly, to see how the shop owner handled the situation.
+Shoppers want to see what circumstances led to this negative review (i.e. long shipping, easily-broken product, etc.).
+Most importantly, consumers want to see how the shop owner handled the situation.
 Did they respond with an apology?
 Did they replace the product?

 Reviews can definitely be a great insight into the customer service quality of an online shop.
 Of course, this generally involves shop reviews more than product reviews, but product reviews also reveal information about the shop (and vice versa) and there tends to be some overlap when consumers write their reviews.

-Whenever someone writes a new review, it essentially gets shared on a product page.
-Because this action is basically the equivalent of "adding new texts" to your pages, Google will re-crawl your pages relatively soon thereafter.
-Because Google absolutely loves “fresh content”, your product pages will reap the rewards by appearing higher in search results.
+Whenever someone writes a new review, it gets shared on the respective product page, right?
+Because this action is basically the equivalent of "adding new texts" to said product pages, when Google re-crawls these pages (as they often do), you will be rewarded with higher rankings because Google absolutely loves “fresh content”.

 As everyone knows, the higher you rank, the more traffic you’ll get.